s0lly/SCL_String/README.md

     for (int32_t i = 0; i < fileStrings.count; i++)
     {
         String *currentString = StringList_Get(&fileStrings, i);
-    }
+        // view the contents of each string of the file here }

     String *currentString = StringList_Get(&fileStrings, 9);